 separation (from hospital): The formal process where a hospital records the completion of an episode of treatment and/or care for an admitted patient—in this report, described by the term hospitalisation.

 socioeconomic area: Socio-Economic Indexes for Areas (SEIFA) are a set of indexes, created from Census data that aim to represent the socioeconomic position of Australian communities and identify areas of advantage and disadvantage.
 The index value reflects the overall or average level of disadvantage of the population of an area; it does not show how individuals living in the same area differ from each other in their socioeconomic group.
 This report uses the Index of Relative Socio-Economic Disadvantage.

 Underlying cause of death: The primary or main cause of death: the condition, disease or injury that initiated the sequence of events leading directly to death, or the circumstances of the accident or violence that produced the fatal injury.

 vascular dementia: Mainly caused by haemodynamic (blood flow to the brain) disorders (for example, strokes), thromboembolism (small blood clots that block small blood vessels in the brain), small blood vessel disease in the brain, and bleeding into or around the brain.

 Virus: An infective agent that typically consists of nucliec acid molecule in a protein coat, is too small to be seen by light microscopy, and isable to multiply only within the living cells of a host.

-younger onset dementia: Dementia that affects people under the age of 65.
+younger onset dementia: Dementia that begins before the age of 65.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.